1. Ethos

 Pets As Therapy(PAT)

-We are very lucky to have our dog, Maisie, who comes to school each week, with her owner Louise.
-She is part of the PAT intervention; the aim is to encourage children to enjoy reading, either as part of a group or individually, depending on the need.
+The aim of the PAT dog is to encourage children to enjoy reading, either as part of a group or individually, depending on the need.
 PAT Dogs provide comfort, encourage positive social behaviours, enhance self-esteem, motivate speech and inspire young people to have fun.
+Currently this intervention is not available as Maisie has moved.
+We are in the process of finding a replacement.

 Zones of Regulation